-Per Group's defined contribution plan, the Group contributes monthly an amount equal to 6% of each employee's monthly wages to the employee's individual pension fund account at the Bureau of Labor Insurance in accordance with the provisions of the Labor Pension Act.
+Per Group's defined contribution plan, the Group contributes monthly an amount equal to 6% of each employee's monthly wages to the employee's pension fund account at the Bureau of Labor Insurance under the provisions of the Labor Pension Act.
 Under this defined contribution plan, the Group has no legal or constructive obligation to pay additional amounts after contributing a fixed amount to the Bureau of Labor Insurance.

-For the years ended December 31, 2021 and 2020, in relation to the defined contribution plan, the Group recognized pension expenses of NT\$31,582 thousand and NT\$31,833 thousand, respectively, which had been contributed to the Bureau of Labor Insurance.
+For the years ended December 31, 2022 and 2021, with the defined contribution plan, the Group recognized pension expenses of NT\$33,171 thousand and NT\$31,582 thousand, respectively, which had been contributed to the Bureau of Labor Insurance.

-In accordance with local regulations, other consolidated subsidiaries recognized pension expenses of NT\$95,554 thousand and NT\$51,483 thousand, respectively, for the years ended December 31, 2021 and 2020.
+In accordance with local regulations, other consolidated subsidiaries recognized pension expenses of NT\$89,502 thousand and NT\$95,554 thousand, respectively, for the years ended December 31, 2022 and 2021.